myleslinder/myplanetdigital/README.md

 ## Deploying to GitHub Pages

-Update the `url` in *docpad.coffee to use `http://myplanetdigital.github.io/swat`.

-	npm install docpad grunt -g
-	npm install
-	grunt
-	docpad deploy-ghpages --env static

-This downloads the external content, so be sure to be selective with your `git add` use.
+Any check into this branch or to the content branch https://github.com/myplanetdigital/myplanetdigital-content will trigger a build in Travis (https://magnum.travis-ci.com/myplanetdigital/swat) which will then automagically be deployed to http://dev.myplanet.io

 ## License

-Copyright © 2013+ Myplanet Digital.
+Copyright © 2014 Myplanet Digital.
 All rights reserved.